SparrowZheyuan18/expert-annotator/server/README.md

 # Expert Annotator API

 FastAPI backend that powers the document-centric expert annotation workflow.
-This milestone introduces persistent sessions, document deduplication, highlight storage, mock AI suggestions, and a structured export endpoint.
+This milestone introduces persistent sessions, document/PDF support, search-episode tracking, highlight storage, mock (or proxied) AI suggestions, and a structured export endpoint.

 SQLite is used for persistence (`server/expert_annotator.db`).
 Tables are created automatically on first run.